Mwa22/MwaTools/README.md

 # MwaTools
-Application that gives several tools for web development
+Application that provides several tools for web development